⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 3988.HK Makes Money

-• It serves retail customers with savings, personal loans, credit cards, wealth management, and insurance agency services, expanding its client base.
+• The Personal Banking segment provides savings, personal loans, credit cards, wealth management, and insurance agency services to retail customers.

-• Treasury operations contribute through foreign exchange, interest rate, and derivative transactions, along with proprietary trading and asset management.
+• Treasury Operations include foreign exchange, interest rate and foreign exchange derivatives, money market transactions, proprietary trading, and asset/liability management.

 Revenue Breakdown